5 Things Your Tongue Can Tell You about Your Health

 The tongue is one of the most powerful organs of our body, but most people choose to ignore it.
 Your tongue can say a lot about your health, and it can tell whether your health is deteriorating or not.

 “Healthy tongue is free of any discomfort such as pain, stinging, burning, swelling, or numbness.
-It’s moist, with a rough surface, and has an evenly coloured pink surface overlaying pale red.”
+It’s moist, with a rough surface, and has an evenly colored pink surface overlaying pale red.”

 The best thing to do is to always look it through the mirror to check for any unusual changes.
 A tongue that is medically proven to be healthy is supposed to be pink in color and coated with small nodules.